 - Notification Correlation ID, if available in the subscription;

-- List of event(s) which occurred.
+- List of event(s) which occurred;

+- When reporting a MULT_TRANS_ADD_CHANGE event:

+- new multicast transport address (Low Layer SSM and C-TEID) used over the N19mb reference point;

+- area session Id of the part of the location dependent MBS session for which the new multicast transport address is provided, for a location dependent MBS session.

 2a.
 On success, a "204 No Content" response shall be returned.